digital shelf monitoring - key to ecommerce revenue and brand protection

 1. Product Data Accuracy Drives Conversions

-For example, a skincare brand using these tools noticed a 30% drop in sales for a moisturizer at Walmart.
-The culprit?
-An old product image showing discontinued packaging.
-Fixing this restored sales within days.
+Consider this extended example: A premium skincare brand using these tools noticed a 30% sales drop for a best-selling moisturizer specifically at Walmart.com.
+The culprit wasn’t pricing or competition, but an old product image showing the previous, now-discontinued packaging.

 2. Share of Search Determines Market Share